NWChemEx/PluginPlay/docs/source/background/statement_of_need.rst

    - Program's call graph assembled by wiring modules together.
-   - Facilitates refactoring on a module basis, and in turn makes it easier to: retire modules, add new modules, and rewiring the call graph.
+   - Facilitates refactoring on a module basis, and in turn makes it easier to: retire modules, add new modules, and rewire the call graph.
    - Refactoring can be used as a means of rapid prototyping.
    - Encapsulation avoids leaking complicated details or large amounts of technical debt (the latter may occur as a result of rapid prototyping or